 Located just above Noto´s historical center, Piano alto is a quiet and authentic area dotted with attractive old houses and alleys.
 The most important landmark is the baroque Church of the Holy Cross, in the main square, the second leading religious building of the the city.

-Basic shopping can be done by foot: there is a weekly open market but also the best fish shop and the best bakery in town.
+Basic shopping can be done by foot: there is a weekly open market but also the best fish shop in town, a renown pastry shop and a few bakeries.

 History: following the catastrophic 1693 earthquake that destroyed most of South Eastern Sicily, Noto was rebuilt 10 km from the original site, on the Meti hill.

 At first the idea was to re-found it on the plateau but not everyone agreed: for at least a decade citizens quarreled about whether to build it on top of the hill or on its slope.
 The result is the Noto we observe today, with the "low" city and the "high" city: two distinct entities, almost two separate cities.

 The so-called Pianazzo ("Cianazzu" in Sicilian), ie Noto Alta or Piano Alto, is built around the square with the Collegiate of the Holy Cross, while the lower part is developed along a road axis: present day Corso Vittorio Emanuele.

 Noto, "the Garden of Stone", is an urbanistic late Baroque jewel dominating the southern tip of Sicily, known since antiquity as the Val di Noto.

 The main tourist activity is simply walking around in the beautiful streets or sit outside the Caffè Sicilia, on the main Corso, watching life go by while you taste incomparable sweets.